Cameron Diaz Not Retiring, Selma Blair Clarifies Statement On Twitter

 — Selma Blair (@SelmaBlair) March 12, 2018

 Apparently, we may not have seen the last of Diaz even though she has been away from acting for a while now.
-The actress isn’t the first to take a break from acting, according to Vanity Fair Renée Zellweger also took a six-year break from acting because she needed time off from the “rat race.”
-Cameron Diaz’s recent project is a book published in 2013 titled The Body Book which hit No. 2 on the New York Times best seller list, this was followed up with The Longevity Book in 2016, according to Express UK.
+The actress isn’t the first to take a break from acting.
+According to Vanity Fair, Renee Zellweger also took a six-year break from acting because she needed time off from the “rat race.”
+One of Cameron Diaz’s recent projects was a book published in 2013 titled The Body Book, which hit No. 2 on the New York Times bestseller list.
+This was followed up with The Longevity Book in 2016, according to Express UK.